groundbreakingmc/NewbieGuard/README.md

 ## Permissions
 - newbieguard.bypass.chat - Bypass the chat blocker for new players
 - newbieguard.bypass.commands - Bypass the command blocker for new players
-- newbieguard.bypass.columncommands - Bypass the column command blocker
+- newbieguard.bypass.coloncommands - Bypass the colon command blocker
 - newbieguard.updates - Receive update notifications when joining the server